NAS QNAP SS-439 Pro RAID Arrays: Recognizing and Recovering from Mechanical and Logical Failures

 Overall, CDP mechanisms provide a proactive approach to data protection, ensuring that data is continuously backed up and readily available for recovery.
 By minimizing the time between data changes and its replication, CDP helps to minimize potential data loss on NAS QNAP SS-439 Pro devices.

-Although NAS SS-439 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SS-439 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view